ebubep/slotmachine/README.md

 ### Unit Tests
 1. In your favorite terminal, change directory to the src folder.
-2. Invoke the command : phpunit
+2. Invoke the command : vendor\bin\phpunit

 :scroll: **END**